L-Chams/CKImprovements-blog/2025-08-25-cloudkitty-dashboard-improvements.rst

 Interactive legends
 ^^^^^^^^^^^^^^^^^^^
-An interactive legend has been added to both the pie chart and the Rickshaw graph.
+An interactive legend has been added to both the `d3 pie chart <https://d3js.org/d3-shape/pie>`__ and the `Rickshaw graph <https://tech.shutterstock.com/rickshaw/>`__.
 Both allow you to hide certain metrics, but the Rickshaw graph allows for reordering (layers) of the data, and highlighting the metric that is currently being hovered over (on the legend).
 Animations have been added to the pie chart for when metrics are added/removed.

 Hover-over labels and percentages for pie chart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^